INDIANAPOLIS – The Colts are in their final week of Training Camp.

 The temporary lockers inside the Colts locker room had a few cleaned out spaces on Monday afternoon.
 For those left, it's a visible reality that another 26 lockers will be cleaned out by the time final cuts come on Saturday at 4:00 p.m.
 EST.

-2. Just like Chuck Pagano said following the game on Saturday night, the Colts are doing okay on the injury front.
+- Just like Chuck Pagano said following the game on Saturday night, the Colts are doing okay on the injury front.
+Darius Butler did not practice on Monday with an ankle injury and Jonotthan Harrison sat out with a thumb injury.
+Neither are thought to be serious.

-3. As the Colts head into their preseason finale, no player has had a more impressive past month then Daniel “Boom” Herron.
-He was a bit of a forgotten man in the running back group heading into Anderson but that all changed once
+- As the Colts head into their preseason finale, no player has had a more impressive past month then Daniel "Boom" Herron.
+He was a bit of a forgotten man in the running back group heading into Anderson but that all changed once Vick Ballard went down.

 Herron is the team's leading rusher (18 carries for 104 yards) and has the most receptions (10) in the preseason.
 He will certainly play a major role on special teams and is solidifying the Colts third running back spot.
 Just look at the last two seasons to see how important the "third" back on the Colts opening day roster became by the end of the season.